Tom Abell ready for ‘lots of excitement and plenty of nerves’ at Hundred draft

 There are 63 contracts up for grabs in the first televised draft since the inaugural event in 2019.

-With the player retention period closing last month, there are 63 contracts up for grabs in the first televised draft since the inaugural event in 2019, with 30 available in the men’s competition and 33 in the women’s competition.
+With the player retention period closing last month, there are 64 contracts up for grabs in the first televised draft since the inaugural event in 2019, with 30 available in the men’s competition and 34 in the women’s edition.

-And the sheer weight of numbers means there is a fierce clamour for contracts, with 252 men and 113 women putting their names forward from the domestic game, joined by an overseas contingent that numbers more than 500.
+And the sheer weight of numbers means there is a fierce clamour for contracts, with 252 men and 114 women putting their names forward from the domestic game, joined by an overseas contingent of 519.

 Abell, who was let go by Birmingham Phoenix after two years of injury frustration, enters with a reserve price of £40,000 and is understood to be on the radar of a Welsh Fire team with a major rebuilding job on their hands and a vacancy at skipper.